f-candy-d/dlib/References/md/ring_buffer.md

 **Iterators**

-		// navigate through a ring-buffer from front to back using iterators for(auto itr = buffer2.begin(); itr != buffer2.end(); ++itr)
+		// navigate through the front element of a buffer to the back element of that for(auto itr = buffer2.begin(); itr != buffer2.end(); ++itr) {
-		{
 			std::cout << "data -> " << *itr << '\n';